heyMP/phys010/units.md

 > Usain Bolt ran the race in 9.69 s

 We can also modify the units by adding a prefix.
-Here is a list of common prefixes that can be added to any units to decrease or increase its value by the corresponding factor (expressed in scientific notation)
+Here is a list of common prefixes that can be added to any unit to decrease or increase its value by the corresponding factor (expressed in scientific notation)

 | name | abbreviation | factor
 | --------------------